 *Please note that the Washington D.C. office will be hiring in two sessions for Summer 2024.
 You may select your preferred session in the form below.

 Internships run in Spring, Summer, and Fall, and are intended for current undergraduate students, graduate students, and recent graduates.
 Candidates who do not fit these categories are encouraged to apply and to reach out to the appropriate office.
 All interns will work in person.
 Strong candidates should have the following qualities:

 Ability to manage multiple tasks

 Willingness to work in a fast-paced environment

 Comfortable assisting both constituents and Members of Congress

 Washington, D.C.
 Office

-Responsibilities include but are not limited to: answering and screening phone calls, leading Capitol tours, working with staff to research legislative issues, attending congressional briefings, assisting with administrative tasks, drafting constituent correspondence on a variety of issues, assisting the communications team with various tasks, and other projects as they arise.
+Responsibilities include but are not limited to answering and screening phone calls, working with staff to research legislative issues, attending congressional briefings, assisting with administrative tasks, drafting constituent correspondence on a variety of issues, assisting the communications team with various tasks, and other projects as they arise.
 D.C. interns will also gain experience in the Leadership Office.
 Responsibilities in the Leadership Office include answering and screening phone calls, assisting with administrative tasks, helping with Whip-led events, and aiding the Member Services, Floor, and Communications teams with various tasks and projects that may arise.